m-lab/go/README.md

 ### flagx
 Extensions for the flag package.

+### osx
+Extensions of the os package.

 ### rtx
-Tools for runtime assertions.

-### osx
-Tools that extend the capabilities of the os package.
+Extensions of the runtime package.

+TODO: decide whether to rename this to runtimex.